Taazar/Python-3-Practise/README.md

 - Factorial Calculator: A script that has two different functions, both of which find the factorial of the number you input.
 The first uses iteration and the second uses recursion.

+- Fruit Shop: Takes 3 costs in a string as x y z and then 3 quantities as a b c and then the max cash and calculates the highest amount of objects that can be bought with those values.

 - List Checker: Takes a preset list and prints all the values in it that are smaller than 5 and then smaller than the input from the user.

 - Multiply List by 1.1: Multiplies a set list by 1.1 and outputs the resulting list.
 Two different functions, one uses for and the other uses list compression.